Matthev00/Create-a-Large-Language-Model-from-Scratch/README.md

 ## Training
 + reate new test and train step for training loop
 + train for longer
--train on basic data for next 4000 iters
+- train on basic data for next 4000 iters
 - finetune to the medical version

 # Isssues